 Normally, plasma can occur in all states (Nasser, 1971).
-Plasma in solid is called solid-state plasma while plasma generated in the liquid and gaseous states does not have any specific names.
+Plasma in solid is called solid-state plasma, while plasma generated in the liquid and gaseous states does not have any specific names.
 Only gaseous plasma is shortly called as "plasma".
 There are many differences between plasmas and gases.
 Their differences include pressure, distributions of charged-particle density in the entire plasma volume, and temperature.

-2.2 Generation of Plasma
+2.1.2 Types of Plasmas

-There are several means of generating charged particles to produce plasmas, e.g., collisions between cosmic rays and gases in atmospheric layers.
-However, in the present study, an externally intense electric field is applied across metal electrodes to cause the reduction in its "potential barrier" and thus the energy that each electron requires for leaving the metal surface.
-The most interesting phenomenon on the metal surface under an extremely high electric field is that many electrons can leak from the surface despite its less kinetic energy to overcome the potential barriers.
-This phenomenon is known as "tunnel effect".
-And then, the plasma is first generated by the collisions between the electrons emitted from the surface of metal electrodes and the neutral molecules.
+There are several means of generating charged particles to generate plasmas, e.g., collisions between cosmic rays and gases in atmospheric layers.
+However, in the present study, an externally intense electric field is applied across metal electrodes to cause the reduction in its "potential barrier" and eventually reach the energy that each electron requires for leaving the metal surface.
+The most interesting phenomena on the metal surface under an extremely high electric field are that many electrons can leave the surface despite its less kinetic energy to overcome plasma is first generated by the collisions between the electrons emitted from the surface of metal electrodes and the neutral molecules.
 This process of plasma generation is normally known as the "field" emission process.

-The electrons liberated from the metal surface will immediately be accelerated to move corresponding to the direction of the electric field, and then can collide with any neutral gaseous particles in their vicinity to form the ionized gases with an additional set of electrons.
+The electrons liberated from the metal surface will immediately be accelerated to move corresponding to the direction of the electric field and then can collide with any neutral gaseous particles in their vicinity to form the ionized gases with an additional set of electrons.
 Accordingly, these electrons can further move and collide with other species.
-As a result, a large quantity of electrons including the excited atoms and molecules, ions, and radicals can be formed in the bulk of the gases within a very short period of time after the application of electric field has been started.
-Many active species can initiate the chemical reactions leading to the production and destruction of the chemical species (Kruapong, 2000).
-Table 2.1 shows some important collision mechanisms.

-The combined steps of the field emission process among these plasma species and the collisions between the species and the electrode surfaces are referred to as "electric discharges" phenomena.
+As a result, a large quantity of electrons, as well as the excited atoms and molecules, ions and radicals can be formed in the bulk of the gases within a very short period of time after electric field has been applied.
+Many active species can initiate the chemical reactions, leading to the production and destruction of the chemical species (Kruapong, 2000).
+The combined steps of the field emission process among these plasma species and the collision between the species and the electrode surfaces are referred to as "electric discharges" phenomena.
+Table 2.1 shows all possibilities of reactions occurs in the plasma environment.